Randall Grahm

-Randall Grahm is a Californian winemaker and the founder of Bonny Doon Vineyard.
+Randall Grahm is a California winemaker and the founder of Bonny Doon Vineyard.
 He is perhaps best known for his pioneering work with Rhone varieties in California and for popularizing the use of screw caps on premium wines.
 He was an early proponent of transparent ingredient labeling on bottled wines, and has been a prominent advocate of terroir wines and biodynamic practice.